MicrosoftDocs/minecraft-creator/creator/Documents/Update1.19.40.md

 - [Custom Blocks Part 3: Render and Lighting Options](CustomBlockRenderLighting.md)
 - [Custom Blocks Part 4: Oversized Geometry](CustomBlockOversized.md)

-Other “Holiday Creator Feature” block components are still under development and will release out of experimental when they are ready.
+Other “Holiday Creator Feature" block components are still under development and will release out of experimental when they are ready.

 **Minecraft Block Wizard:**